secondstreet/custom-sso/README.md

 If you would like for your embedded contests, interactive content, and promotions to use your website's existing login system rather than using Second Street's, you can implement a small amount of JavaScript and work with us to integrate with your login system's API to create a seamless Single Sign-On experience.

 ## API-Based Workflow
-If after speaking with Second Street they recommend the API-Based Workflow, it can be done in three easy steps:
+The API-Based Workflow requires development from the customer's dev team and Second Street's dev team to implement, so both teams will need to coordinate.
+If this is the preferred method, please keep in mind this must be evaluated by Second Street's Services team for scope and scheduled.
+There are three main steps to accomplish this:

 1. Write some JavaScript on your website that exposes a global object implementing [the `SecondStreetThirdPartyAuth` interface](https://github.com/secondstreet/custom-sso/blob/master/interface.ts) so Second Street's embed script can integrate with it.
+This is self-serve and the customer dev team will implement this own their own.

 2. Expose or write an API endpoint that allows Second Street to authenticate and confirm user logins.

-3. Coordinate with Second Street so Second Street can call that API endpoint and provide a seamless SSO experience.
+This endpoint will expose a minimum of user email address, but may include other data points.

+3. You'll need to coordinate with Second Street to inform us how to write our server-side integration.
+Second Street will make authenticated network requests to your API over HTTPS.
+You may already have an API endpoint that does this, or you may have to write a new one.

 ## Client-Side Workflow
-If after speaking with Second Street they recommend the Client-Side Workflow, it can be done in three easy steps:
+The Client-Side Workflow requires development from the customer's dev team only, so no coordination with Second Street is needed.
+This option is self-serve and can be implemented at any time.
+There are two main steps to accomplish this:

 1. Write some JavaScript on your website that exposes a global object implementing [the `SecondStreetThirdPartyAuth` interface](https://github.com/secondstreet/custom-sso/blob/master/interface.ts) so Second Street's embed script can integrate with it.

-2. Coordinate with Second Street they can integrate with custom user data you plan to expose in JavaScript.
+This is self-serve and the customer dev team will implement this own their own.

-3. Enhance the JavaScript you wrote in Step 1 to pass `ClientSideLoginData` where `LoginData` is required.
+2. Enhance the JavaScript you wrote in Step 1 to pass `ClientSideLoginData` where `LoginData` is required.

 # Writing the JavaScript